aammd/Predator_Phylogenetic_Diversity/doc/predatordiversity.md

 ### Phylogenetic distance and similarity in diet

-We observed a negative relationship between phylogenetic distance and overlap in diet as measured by laboratory feeding trials.
-This suggests that there is a phylogenetic signal to predator feeding traits.
+There was no significant relationship between phylogenetic distance and overlap in diet as measured by laboratory feeding trials. n part, this reflects the ability of many predator species to consume a range of prey.
+However, predator species still showed some differences in prey preference.
 For example, damselflies are visual predators that engulf prey whole using specialized mouthparts; they are gape-limited and cannot eat prey that are too large.
 Leeches, in contrast, lack eyes but are able to pierce prey and consume them without swallowing.
 Damselflies showed a much stronger preference for culicid larvae than did leeches, whereas leeches were slightly better able to kill and consume scirtids.
 Culicid larvae are free swimming in the water column, and are therefore easily captured by engulfing predators, whereas scirtid larvae crawl on surfaces and are difficult to remove.
-Although in this study such feeding traits are phylogenetically structured, in other studies functional traits can be more important than phylogeny *per se* to a predator's diet: Moody [-@Moody1993] found that unrelated decapod species which were morphologically similar were also functionally similar.
+Despite these modest differences between predator species in diet, such differences appeared largely unstructured by phylogeny.
+Other studies have also suggested that predator functional traits are more important than phylogeny *per se* to a predator's diet: Moody [-@Moody1993] found that unrelated decapod species which were morphologically similar were also functionally similar.
 Similarly, Rezende et al. [-@Rezende2009] found that both body size and phylogeny determined the food web "compartment" (shared predator-prey